wandyezj/Random/writings/thoughts/an_intro_to_api_design.md

 ## Reference
 [Robust De-anonymization of Large Datasets][Robust De-anonymization of Large Datasets]

 [Robust De-anonymization of Large Datasets]:https://courses.cs.washington.edu/courses/csep503/19wi/schedule/papers/deanonymization.pdf "Robust De-anonymization of Large Datasets"

+* Essentially any exposed data runs the risk of being able to identify users

 [An Empirical Study of API Usability][An Empirical Study of API Usability]

 [An Empirical Study of API Usability]: https://bugcounting.net/pubs/esem13.pdf "An Empirical Study of API Usability"

+* Concept of Negative Usability Tokens
 ```
 Finding  descriptive,  non-ambiguous  names  for  API  fea-tures is problematic given that programmers may be usedto different terminologies